 Day 17:High Camp - Summit 6189m. - Base Camp - Chhukung: 8-10 hours climb

-Early in the morning climb starts through the several rocky steps before you emerge on the right side of the gully then follows a ridgeline, which leads to an exhilarating and exposed traverse onto the snout of the summit glacier.
-You will need to rope up for the glacier as it contains several crevasses but it leads without difficulty, to a 100m. snow and ice slope 40-45Â° on which the guides will fix a rope.
+Early in the morning climb starts through several rocky steps before you emerge on the right side of the gully then follows a ridgeline, which leads to an exhilarating and exposed traverse onto the snout of the summit glacier.
+You will need to rope up for the glacier as it contains several crevasses but it leads without difficulty, to a 100m. snow and ice slope of 40-45Â° on which the guides will fix a rope.
 From the top of this slope, 3 rope lengths along a sharp summit ridge lead to the top.
 After enjoying the summit views you will descend all the way to Chhukung.

 Day 18:Chhukung - Tengboche 3870m.
 6 hours trek

-The trail gradually descends through scrub junipers, Mani stones, rhododendron forests and beautiful Sherpa villages to Pangboche then further down to the suspension bridge.
-From here it is a gentle climb up hill to Tengboche through rhododendron and alpine meadows.
+The trail gradually descends through scrub junipers, Mani stones, rhododendron forests, and beautiful Sherpa villages to Pangboche then further down to the suspension bridge.
+From here it is a gentle climb uphill to Tengboche through rhododendron and alpine meadows.